carpentries-incubator/hpc-intro/lesson-outline.md

 ---
 layout: page
-title: Lesson outline and todo list
+title: HPC Carpentry Lesson Outline
 ---
-# Lesson outline and todo list

 This is the tentative list of tasks and topics for each lesson.
 Lesson writers are indicated with first/last initials (e.g. AR).